Millington0304/Stats201_Yuanjun_Lin/README.md

      ↓ (Action: Communication Strategy)
 [Public Engagement (Reward)]
 ```
 These future research directions aim to harness the power of causal inference and optimization methods to advance our understanding of climate change communication's dynamics, ultimately contributing to more effective public engagement and policy development in response to climate anomalies.

+### Acknowledgement
+I hereby extend my heartfelt gratitude to Professor Luyao Zhang for her invaluable guidance, insightful critiques, and unwavering support throughout the course of this research.
+Especially in terms of organizing all the activities, workshops, and symposiums besides the regular lectures which have significantly facilitated the progress of this study.
+During these events and activities, my fellow classmates have been professional and helpful, providing constructive suggestions and a harmonic, hospitable, and decent academic environment.
+Here just to name a few, including Aida Camacho Ponce de Leon for her devotion to organize group discussion and reciprocally beneficial study environment; Pengyu Chen for his insightful suggestions on the draft; Jiahe Qian for his engagement in the group and as a collective learning group leader.

 ### References
 Torricelli M, Falkenberg M, Galeazzi A, Zollo F, Quattrociocchi W, et al. (2023) How does extreme weather impact the climate change discourse?
 Insights from the Twitter discussion on hurricanes.
 PLOS Climate 2(11): e0000277. https://doi.org/10.1371/journal.pclm.0000277.
 Retrieved at https://journals.plos.org/climate/article/citation?id=10.1371/journal.pclm.0000277.